Child sitting at picnic table

 Interested in starting or expanding a meal site?

 Becoming a sponsor of the SFSP allows you to make a difference in your community by providing free meals to kids.
-Our Child Hunger team, along with partners at No Kid Hungry, the Minnesota Department of Education, the USDA and others, can help you become a meal site sponsor.
+Second Harvest Heartland, along with partners at No Kid Hungry, the Minnesota Department of Education, the USDA and others, can help you become a meal site sponsor.
 We’ve compiled a list of best practices and resources, and invite you to see if sponsoring a site is right for you!

 Questions?